EXL/P2kDoom/P2kDoom8/Source/stubs_p2k/ReadMe.md

-Just a stub header files for P2K port.
+Just stub header files for the P2K port.